baruchel/baruchel.github.io/_posts/2015-11-07-explaining-functional-aspects-in-python.md

 test = C(test)()
 ~~~

-This code has no real use; it merely creates a function`test` returning the square of its argument (the special features of the module aren't used here)), but you can see that normally returning any object is also allowed.
+This code has no real use; it merely creates a function`test` returning the square of its argument (the special features of the module aren't used here)), but you can check that normally returning any object is also allowed.

 #### A second example: escaping from an infinite loop